datopian/flowershow/site/content/index.md

 ### SEO

-Support for for meta tags for SEO and social sharing.
+Support for meta tags for SEO and social sharing.

 [[docs/seo|Learn more ➡]]

 ### CLI tool

 Our goal is to make using Flowershow as seamless as possible.
-To facilitate smooth bootsrapping and upgrading your website we're creating a CLI tool, that will take care of all the intricacies related to the whole process of publishing your notes.
+To facilitate smooth bootstrapping and upgrading your website we're creating a CLI tool that will take care of all the intricacies related to the whole process of publishing your notes.

 [[publish-tutorial|Learn more ➡]]